Facts about the course

 - 1- Year Program in Information Processing

-- Bachelor in Petroleum Logistics
+- Bachelor in Petroleum Logistics and Economics

 - Bachelor in Sustainable Logistics and Circular Economics